thanghoang/POSUP/README.md

 ## Citing

-If the code is found useful, we would be appreciated if our paper can be cited as follows.
+If the code is found useful, we would be appreciated if our paper can be cited with the following bibtex format

-``Hoang, Thang, Muslum Ozgur Ozmen, Yeongjin Jang, and Attila A. Yavuz.
-"Hardware-Supported ORAM in Effect: Practical Oblivious Search and Update on Very Large Dataset."
-Proceedings on Privacy Enhancing Technologies 2019, no. 1 (2019): 172-191.``

-### Bibtex format
 ```
 @article{hoang2019hardware,
   title={Hardware-Supported ORAM in Effect: Practical Oblivious Search and Update on Very Large Dataset},